eytanohana/py-ds-academy/docs/structures/linked-lists.md

 - You're implementing a simple stack or queue

 **Use DoublyLinkedList when:**
-- You need efficient append operations
 - You need bidirectional traversal
 - You're implementing undo/redo functionality
-- You need efficient tail access
+- You need efficient reverse iteration